Eye Catching or Eyesore?

 The Minister of Transportation may choose to exempt people from these and other prohibitions in provincial legislation under the authority of the Transportation Act.
 This means applying for and receiving a permit from the provincial government before proceeding.

-The vehicle was on the highway right of way between the property line of the adjacent home and the pavement.
-Since it was unattended, the police may remove the vehicle and have it taken to and stored at a suitable location, more commonly known as a towing compound.
+This eyesore was on the highway right of way between the property line of the adjacent home and the pavement.
+Since it was unattended, the police or road maintenance contractor may remove the vehicle and have it taken to and stored at a suitable location, more commonly known as a towing compound.
 Costs incurred to do this are the responsibility of the owner of the vehicle.

 While this situation is an odd one, parking vehicles at the side of the highway with for sale signs displayed is a common occurrence.
 One of my supervisors would spot one on his way to work and detail the first constable he found to see that it was removed.
 We would generally call the telephone number on the for sale sign if it was not a repeat offender and advise the person that answered to remove the vehicle.